RetroTINK-LLC/firmware/2xmini.md

 <p style="margin:10px;"></p>

+## All MINI's are pre-flashed with the v1.1 firmware.
+This means that you do not need to update it unless you specifically need the pass-thru functionality.

+## If you do NOT need 240p/480i pass-thru, please do NOT attempt to flash your device.
+Unless you're attempting to use the MINI as a transcoder for another video processor, you do NOT need to update.

 ### DO NOT EVER ATTEMPT TO FLASH THE HEX FILES DIRECTLY TO THE PCB VIA THE PIC ICSP PINS.
 THESE FILES ARE ONLY FOR THE 2X-MINI.
 NEVER USE THESE FILES ON A PRO/SCART/PRO MULTIFORMAT AND VICE VERSA.
 YOU MUST USE THE RETROTINK SOFTWARE.
 THE FIRMWARE CONTAINS AN ANTI-PIRACY MEASURE THAT CAN PERMANENTLY DESTROY THE DEVICE.
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGES THAT CAN OCCUR IN THIS CASE.

 <p style="margin:20px;"></p>